nixn/pdns-etcd3/doc/ETCD-structure.md

 ### QTYPEs

 #### `SOA`
 * `primary`: domain name
 * `mail`: an e-mail address, in regular syntax (`mail@example.net.`), but the domain name undergoes the zone append check, as described in syntax for "domain name"!
+It also can be only the local part (without `@<domain>`), then the zone domain name is appended.
 * `refresh`: duration
 * `retry`: duration
 * `expire`: duration